 The company said that the gear ratio spread has been increased from 7.07 to 8.59 in order to achieve efficiency gains with reduced engine speeds, particularly when driving in higher gears.

 Also, the transmission controller uses the navigation data to shift down early when approaching a junction, in order to use the engine braking effect to slow the car down.
 Reminds you of Rolls-Royce?

 The Driving Experience Control switch offers five modes – Adaptive, Comfort, Eco Pro, Sport and Sport+.
-The car features Sports exhaust system with flap control.
+The car features a Sports exhaust system with flap control.

 Also standard on the M850i is an electronically controlled rear differential lock governed by the Driving Stability Control (DSC) system.

 Adaptive M suspension and Integral Active Steering comes as standard while Active roll stabilisation is an option.